 Summer camp changed my life.

 I still can’t say exactly what it was about camp that turned me into a different girl every summer.
-But somewhere between the sweaty city limits of my boring, urban childhood universe and the mountainous, leafy world of “Up North,” a switch flipped.
-Suddenly, I wasn’t a not-very-popular girl whose parents were divorced, laden down with homework and a mortifyingly uncool coat, waiting for the bus in the slushy, frigid winter.
+But somewhere between the sweaty city limits of my boring, urban childhood universe and the mountainous, leafy world north of my hometown of Montreal, a switch flipped.
+Suddenly, I wasn’t a not-very-popular girl whose parents were divorced, who was laden down with homework and a mortifyingly uncool coat, waiting for the bus in the slushy, frigid winter.

 I was free, mixing with a different crowd of kids from dozens of different schools.
 The usual cliques were nowhere to be seen.
-I had a duffel bag of awesome camp gear: desert boots, union-suit pajamas with a rear that unbuttoned (!), yellow raincoat, plaid lumber jackets, wool socks, all purchased on the cheap from an army surplus store.
+I had a duffel bag of awesome camp gear: desert boots, union-suit pajamas with a rear that unbuttoned (!), a yellow raincoat, plaid lumber jackets and wool socks, all purchased on the cheap from an army surplus store.
 And there were no parents — the only authority was our counselor staff, who were just a few years older than us and so very cool.

-It didn’t look like much when you first arrived, my camp: A weathered wooden archway, a dirt path, just wide enough to admit a maintenance truck, or an overheated school bus, its windows yanked down to circulate a warm summer breeze, the chatter of 70 kids (from the Northeast city of Montreal) flying out into the dusty country air.
+It didn’t look like much when you first arrived, my camp: a weathered wooden archway, a dirt path, just wide enough to admit a maintenance truck — or an overheated school bus, its windows yanked down to circulate a warm summer breeze, the chatter of 70 kids flying out into the dusty country air.

 There was no logic to its layout; even after several summers there, I still couldn’t really find my way anywhere.
 But it didn’t matter.
 The snaking, foot-worn paths all converged eventually, so that if I stepped out of the far reaches of the Summit girls’ section, submerged myself into the minty, shaded forest, and trekked through swarms of nipping mosquitos and past bunches of possibly poisonous but still cool-looking plants, I would eventually, somehow, emerge right where I wanted to be, in front of the flagpole in time for morning roll call, or outside the round, squat dining hall.
 Twenty years later, I can still hear the clanking of metal camp cutlery and the slosh of industrial-size pitchers of thirst-quenching “bug juice.”